14 Fabulous Road Trips from Melbourne

 Distance from Melbourne – 75 km

 A road trip to the Mornington Peninsula, just 90 minutes away from the city offers a perfect blend of natural beauty, gastronomic delights, and unique experiences.
-Located an easy drive from Melbourne, this picturesque region makes for a memorable getaway.
+An easy drive from Melbourne, this scenic route follows the coastline and presents breathtaking views of turquoise waters, golden beaches, and rolling hills.

-When it comes to booking an overnight stay, I highly recommend the picturesque Jackalope Hotel.
-This luxury boutique hotel offers stylish and contemporary rooms, breathtaking vineyard views, and exceptional amenities, ensuring a truly memorable stay.
+If you plan to book an overnight stay, I highly recommend the picturesque Jackalope Hotel.
+This luxury boutique hotel offers stylish and contemporary rooms, breathtaking vineyard views, and exceptional amenities.

 To complete your Mornington Peninsula experience, visit the renowned Montalto Vineyard & Olive Grove.
 Not only can you sample their outstanding wines, but you can also explore the picturesque grounds, indulge in a gourmet picnic, or wander through the sculpture park.